(All Bible quotations, except otherwise stated, are from the New King James Version).

 Psalms 49:13 This is the path of those who have foolish confidence; yet after them people approve of their boasts.
 Selah (ESV).

 In conclusion, the most important question in life is that of the salvation of the soul.
 Until we have answered that question satisfactorily, we’re not ready to meet God.
 Thankfully and mercifully, God has provided a way of salvation for the soul, in the sacrificial death and resurrection of his only begotten Son, Jesus Christ.
-All we need to do to appropriate God’s salvation is to believe in Jesus as our Lord and Saviour and confess him as such.
-Just by having such faith in Christ, we are made new creatures by God, and thus saved from the wrath to come.
+All we need to do to appropriate God’s salvation is to repent, believe and confess Jesus as our Lord and Saviour and get baptised in water in his name, for the remission of our sins.
+Then God will give us the gift of the Holy Spirit, who is the seal of our salvation.
+That’s how we are made new creatures by God, and thus saved from the wrath to come.
 That’s how to escape from the second death in the lake of fire, which is the deserved punishment for all sinners.
 That’s what we all must do to be saved!

 If you’re blessed by this message, kindly like, share and drop a comment.
 You can also follow us on the blog to have new posts delivered straight to you via email.
 Thanks for visiting the blog.
 We appreciate you.
 God bless you!